Sony RX10 IV versus Canon G1 X Mark III

 Both the RX10 IV and the G1X Mark III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX10 IV replaced the earlier Sony RX10 III, while the G1X Mark III followed on from the Canon G1 X Mark II.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony RX10 IV or the Canon G1 X Mark III – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Cyber-shot DSC-RX10 IV: